 Recursion in Programming

-The Recursion is a programming technique in which a function calls itself to solve a problem.
-A large problem is divided into smaller subproblems of the same type until a simple condition is reached.
+Recursion is a programming technique in which a function calls itself to solve a problem.
+In this method, a large problem is broken into smaller subproblems of the same type.
+This process continues until a simple terminating condition is reached, which helps in solving complex problems step by step.

 - Factorial